Trachti/nutanix_vm_protection/README.md

 NTNX_PRISMCENTRAL_IP = "YOUR_IP:9440"
 PE_AND_PC_TOKEN = "YOUR GENERATED TOKEN FROM nutanix_auth.py"
 ```

+The token must be generated for a user that exists with the same password on Prism Central and on all configured Prism Element clusters.

 Then configure your Prism Element hosts by cluster UUID: